vishalkumar199/naivebayes/README.md

   * We convert text to a numerical representation called a feature vector.
   * A feature vector can be as simple as a list of numbers.
 * TFIDF
+  * tf-idf stands for Term frequency-inverse document frequency.
+  * tf-idf is a weighting scheme that assigns each term in a document a weight based on its term frequency (tf) and inverse document frequency (idf)